 Hit by Someone Who Was Texting & Driving?

 Distracted driving is getting worse than ever as more and more motorists get too comfortable with using a smartphone behind the wheel.
-Although the exact number of distracted driving accidents per year is not known by safety groups like the National Safety Council (NSC) and National Highway Traffic Safety Administration (NHTSA), it is assumed to be a significant percentage of all car accident causes.
+Distracted driving accidents account for a significant percentage of all car accident causes.
+The National Highway Traffic Safety Administration (NHTSA) reported that in 2019 there were over 3,100 lives lost due to distracted driving.
+The Centers for Disease Control (CDC) also reports that each day about 8 people are killed in crashes involving a distracted driver.
+In 2018 they estimate that over 2,800 people were killed and 400,000 injured in distracted driving crashes.
 If you were hit by a distracted driver in Chicago, then know two things: your situation is not unusual and there are people who want to help you.

 McHargue & Jones, LLC and our Chicago distracted driving accident attorneys are standing by to hear from people in situations just like yours.
 We have been around since 2000, and our reputation for fighting for the wrongfully injured in our area has grown every year after.
 When the opposing insurance company is making your life difficult, find the help you need is easy – just pick up the phone and dial (312) 487-2461.

 Initial consultations with our distracted driving accident lawyers in Chicago are free.
 Contact us now to learn more.

 Negligent drivers will find all sorts of ways to distract themselves instead of paying close attention to the road around them.
 Although smartphones have certainly contributed to the rise of distracted driving accidents, it would be inaccurate to blame them entirely for such crashes.
 No matter what the other driving was doing at the time of your crash, you can rest easier knowing that our team can investigate the crash and uncover liability.

 The most common forms of driver distractions, in no particular order, are:

 - Texting while the car is stopped or moving